RookieZxy/Unlearning-TPO/MUSE/README.md

 ## Get the unlearned model
 Run <kbd style="background-color: #f2f2f2;">unlearn.py</kbd> in the <kbd style="background-color: #f2f2f2;">baselines</kbd> folder.
 You can enable or disable the information identification process by setting the <kbd style="background-color: #f2f2f2;">flag</kbd> argument in the <kbd style="background-color: #f2f2f2;">unlearn.py</kbd> file.
 Set it to <code>True</code> to use identification, or <code>False</code> to skip it.
 You can also update the path to the filtered dataset by modifying the <kbd style="background-color: #f2f2f2;">common_words_file</kbd> argument, or use the default file we provide at <kbd style="background-color: #f2f2f2;">../data/news/raw/forget_common_words_bert.json</kbd>.

+### Uwanted information identification
+You can find the code of Uwanted information identification process in the <kbd style="background-color: #f2f2f2;">identification_MUSE</kbd> file with bert model

 ```bash
 # news
 beta=0.2